vittorioromeo/cppnow2016/multithreaded_compiletime_ecs/README.md

 ### Slides

-The slides were created with PowerPoint 2015 and heavily make use of *ink annotations* and *animations*.
+The slides were created with PowerPoint 2016 and heavily make use of *ink annotations* and *animations*.

 If you do not have PowerPoint installed, you can view them online *(for free, and on any platform)* using [PowerPoint online](https://office.live.com/start/PowerPoint.aspx
 ).
 Alternatively, you can upload the slides to your SkyDrive account and view them through there.

 Unfortunately, LibreOffice does not display ink annotations correctly.
+A PDF is available as well - animations were split in separate slides using [PPSpliT](http://www.dia.uniroma3.it/~rimondin/downloads.php).

 TODO: usage/info